 1. Cut traditional advertising in favor of low-cost alternatives.

-This is a popular move for small businesses and thanks to the many options in Internet marketing and advertising, it's possible to cut traditional advertising costs and still reach customers.
-Marissa K. Haynes of Wealth Management Group of NA, LLC, a 15-year-old business, recommends public relations as a much cheaper and more effective form of advertising.
+This is a popular move for small businesses and thanks to the many options in internet marketing and advertising, it's possible to cut traditional advertising costs and still reach customers.
+Marissa K. Haynes of Wealth Management Group of NA, LLC recommends public relations as a much cheaper and more effective form of advertising.
 Haynes and her colleagues have used their expertise to be featured as credible sources in publications and media outlets.

 2. Get sponsors for events.

 Events can be huge draws for both old and new customers, and many businesses rely on regular events, from galas to seminars, to expand their customer base.
 Haynes recommends getting sponsors who will help carry the expense of events in exchange for some form of advertising within the event.
 It's usually a good trade for both the small business hosting the event and the sponsor paying for expenses, if the two are in related areas.

 3. Outsource, outsource, outsource.